WEAC License Change FAQs

 A lifetime license enables a teacher in Wisconsin to teach in their area of certification without renewal throughout the course of a career.
-All educators holding a valid, unencumbered professional or master educator license will have their license converted to lifetime status.
+All educators who held a valid, unencumbered professional or master educator license when Act 59 passed in 2017 now should have had their licenses converted to lifetime status.

 I was grandfathered under PI 34 and have been taking 6 credits every five years, do I have to continue taking classes?

 No. Graduate credits are no longer required for license renewal.

 I’m an initial educator and had my PDP goal approved.
 I am implementing my PDP and working toward verification.
 What should I do?

 Stop working on your PDP.
 PDPs will no longer be accepted as a means of license advancement.
 As an initial educator your license will convert to a “3-year provisional license.”
 Once you have completed 6 semesters of successful teaching you can apply for a lifetime license.

 I am a retiree, can I use my lifetime license to substitute teach?

 Yes.
 As a licensed educator you are eligible to substitute teach.
 Please check WRS and/or social security guidelines for income limitations.

 I am Nationally Board Certified and hold a Master Educator license.
 Is that really a lifetime license?